brianguenter/OpticSim.jl/docs/src/index.md

 It is designed to allow optical engineers to create optical systems procedurally and then to simulate them.
 Unlike Zemax, Code V, or other interactive optical design systems OpticSim.jl has limited support for interactivity.

 A large variety of surface types are supported, and these can be composed into complex 3D objects through the use of constructive solid geometry (CSG).
-A complete catalog of optical materials is provided through the complementary GlassCat submodule.
+A complete catalog of optical materials is provided through the complementary AGFFileReader submodule.

 This software provides extensive control over the modelling, simulation, visualization and optimization of optical systems.
 It is especially suited for designs that have a procedural architecture.